sr99622/Cayenue/README.md

 &nbsp;

 When cameras are isolated on a seperate subnet, there is a requirement to provide IP address assignment to the cameras.
 This can be done using static IP addresses, or by using DHCP (Dynamic Host Configuration Protocol).
-DHCP is the recommended method for assigning camera IP addresses and is a service running on the Server.
+DHCP is the recommended method for assigning camera IP addresses.

 DHCP is configured on Linux by installing a service program that is configured with an edited file.
 Similarly, Mac OS can be configured to run a DHCP server by editing a configuration file.
-Although Windows is not recommended for Server configuration, it is possible to use a free program for this purpose.
+Although Windows is not recommended for Server configuration, it is possible to use a free program for DHCP address assignment.

 One important point to note is that the DHCP server for the camera subnet MUST reside on the proper network interface (on the diagram 10.2.2.0/24).
-There can only be one DHCP server on a network and the existing DHCP service provided by the internal router may experience issues if the Cayenue Server DHCP is run on the wrong network interface (on the diagram 192.168.1.0/24).
+There can only be one DHCP server on a network and the existing DHCP service provided by the internal local network router may experience issues if the Cayenue Server DHCP is run on the wrong network interface (on the diagram 192.168.1.0/24).
 Your actual network nomenclature may differ from that shown here.

-Cayenue is designed to take advantage of advanced YOLO inference detection algorithms for detecting objects of interest.
+Cayenue is designed to take advantage of advanced [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) inference detection algorithms for detecting objects of interest.
 In order to run this inference, there is a requirement that the Server have a capable compute unit.
 Integrated GPU or NPU hardware is recommended for this task.
 Discrete GPU may also be used, but at a significantly higher power consumption profile, as well as additional driver installation and configuration.
 Intel iGPU and Apple Silicon NPU are recommended and are directly supported by the Cayenue installation programs and do not require any additional configuration.

 Hardware requirements for Client configuration are more relaxed as the Client can recieve alerts from the server and do not require any additional inference processing capablilties.
 If the Server is configured to share its Picture and Video directories using SMB protocol (Samba), Clients may access pictures and videos from the Server without the need for local storage.
 SMB performance is excellent in a local network scenario, and can be expected to provide essentially the same experience as local storage.